• Skip to primary navigation

 Explosive Science Experiments for Kids

 Is there anything more fun than an explosive science experiment?
-This collection of explosive, fizzy and sometimes messy science activities are sure to appeal to even the most reluctant little scientist and the kids who love science already will REALLY love these!
+This collection of explosive, fizzy and sometimes messy science activities is sure to appeal to even the most reluctant little scientists, and the kids who love science already will REALLY enjoy erupting volcanoes, launching rockets and generally just doing awesome science at home.

 The most well known explosive experiment is probably the infamous coke and mentos eruption!
 This science experiment is a must-try for everyone and always leads to shrieks of joy as the geyser of coke shoots into the air.